SheebaHashmi/web-sprint-challenge-adding-data-persistence/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.
 1. Explain the difference between Relational Databases and SQL.

+Ans: A database is refered as relational database if the data is contained in rows and columns format.
+SQL is a query language which is used to interact with database.
+A relational database can be modified using SQL.

 2. Why do tables need a Primary Key?

+Ans: Primary keys represents of each record in the database.
+They are essential for interacting with database.

 3. What is the name given to a table column that references the Primary Key on another table?

+Ans: id

 4. What do we need in order to have a _many to many_ relationship between two tables?

+Ans: In order to create a many-to-many relationship between two table we need to have their primary key so that it can be used to refer back to the original table.